lvd/Do/README.md

 # Do
 Super small js library (one class, one static method) to easily create DOM elements.
-Vanilla savor.
+Easy to write.
+Easy to read.
+Vanilla flavor.

 *Method*
 --------